Art History & Theory, Writing, Philosophy

 AHI 376 Latin American Art since Independence (Writing Intensive)

-AHI 380 Special Topics: Art and Hybridity Ecuador (FLP)
+AHI 380 Special Topics: Art and Hybridity—Ecuador (included a two week travel component)

 PHI 385 Contemporary Continental Philosophy